Tummy Tuck Los Angeles, CA

 BEFORE & AFTER GALLERY

-The tummy tuck or abdominoplasty is a procedure to address loose skin and fat in the abdomen that has developed most commonly as a result of pregnancy or major weight loss.
+The tummy tuck or abdominoplasty is a procedure to address loose skin and fat of the abdomen as well as abdominal wall laxity that has developed most commonly as a result of pregnancy or major weight loss.

 Browse Beverly Hills and Los Angeles Tummy Tuck Articles at Hughes Plastic Surgery: